meltwater/mlabs-graphql/docs/README.md

       Default: `x-request-id`.
     - `reqNameHeader` (*string*): Name of the header to use for the request name.
       Default: `x-request-name`.
+    - `responseLogLevel` (*string*): Log level to log successful responses.
+      If this level is active, then successful responses will be logged according to the other log response options.
+      Default: debug.
+    - `willLogResponseProps` (*boolean*): If true, log props returned by `getLogResponseProps`.
+      Only relevant if `responseLogLevel` is an active level.
+      Default: true.
+    - `willLogResponseData` (*boolean*): If true, log `data` returned by `getLogResponseData`.
+      Only relevant if `responseLogLevel` is an active level.
+      Default: true.
+    - `getLogResponseProps` (*function*): Receives the full response from ApolloClient and returns an object whose properties will be logged at the top level.
+      Only relevant if `responseLogLevel` is an active level.
+      Default: no additional props are logged.
+    - `getLogResponseData` (*function*): Receives the full response from ApolloClient and returns an object whose properties will be logged under `data`.
+      Only relevant if `responseLogLevel` is an active level and `willLogResponseData` is set.
+      Default: logs the full ApolloClient response.
     - `log` (*object*): A [Logger].
       Default: a new logger.